goodbyte/devchallenges.io/Responsive Web Developer/8 - Portfolio/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/5ZnOYsSXM24JWnCsNFlt) was to build an application to complete the given user stories.

-Challenge: Create all the elements in the given designs and then create a portfolio with your own content.
-You can create your own layout.
-You can use React, Vue.js, or other libraries to create a reusable component, but it is not required.
-Don’t look at the existing solution.
-Fulfill user stories below:

-- I can see personal details
-- I can see skills
-- I can see projects
-- I can filter projects by tag
-- I can see hobbies or certificates
-- (optional): I can see experiences
-- (optional): I can see blogs
-- (optional): I can see projects on different pages